soulwing/cas-extension/README.md

 ### From Source

-1. Clone this repository.
-2. Run Maven at the top level of the source tree:
+Clone this repository and then runMaven at the top level of the source tree.
 ```
 mvn -P wildfly8 clean install
 ```

-3. Install
+Install the extension.
 ```
 tar -C ${WILDFLY_HOME} -xpvf cas-modules/target/cas-modules-{VERSION}-modules.tar.gz
 ```

 ### Using a Pre-Built Binary

 If you don't want to build it yourself, you can download a current binary: